 This video teaches fingerloop braiding with 7 loops, showing the divided, square, and flat variations of a 7-loop braid, plus how to unbraid back a few cycles to fix a mistake.
-Learn 5-loop square and flat braids first.
+Be sure to learn 5-loop square and flat braids first.
 Once you’ve braided a few of those you’ll be ready to try this 7-loop version (the fingers need to “work up” to 7 loops, it’s not a good idea to skip the 5-loop version.)
 You might like this video better than my 5-loop ones as it is slightly more fast-paced.
 In this one I managed to squeeze all the variations into one video.

 On one hand all 4 fingers hold a loop, and on the other hand index, middle, and ring fingers hold a loop.
 With 7 loops, the bare little finger is the “operator,” instead of the ring finger.
 The little finger will go through three loops on the other hand to take the index-loop, instead of through two loops as in the 5-loop braid.
 The sequence is exactly the same—take the loop, shift, tighten, repeat on the other side…